 InkSight is designed to “derender” handwriting from an image into a sequence of digital ink strokes.
 This conversion allows a digital pen-and-paper experience from a simple photo of handwritten text, avoiding the need for specialized hardware like smart pens or digital paper.

-This solution combines insights from how people read and write, even though obtaining large datasets of handwritten text with exact stroke information is challenging.
+This solution combines intuitions from how people read and write, even though obtaining large datasets of handwritten text with exact stroke information is challenging.
 Let’s first dive into the results of InkSight, and then explore how it works.

 帮助 (help)